Exemption from Prerequisites

 Please consult the registrar's transfer credit information for further details.

-First-year students, in their first semester, who wish to take more than 19 credits (20 and up) must complete a Request for Excess Creditsform and obtain approval from their advisor and the dean of first-year studies.
-Students must have a conversation with their advisor first, then meet with their academic dean.
+First-year students, in their first semester, who wish to take more than 19 credits (20 and up) must complete a Request for Excess Credits form and obtain approval from their academic advisor and the class advisor for first-year students in the Office of the Academic Deans, Mary Lyon Hall (for appointments call 413-538-3610).
 Thereafter, students will need approval for more than 20 credits (21 and up).

 Students who have not yet declared a major may take any course pass/fail (“Credit/No Credit”), as long as they are not taking the class to meet a requirement.
-If the student later declares a major and wants to use the "CR" course for her major, she may do so, although she will no be allowed to elect the Ungraded Option in any subsequent courses in her major field.
+If the student later declares a major and wants to use the "CR" course for her major, she may do so, although she will no longer be allowed to elect the Ungraded Option in any subsequent courses in her major field.
 Students may take a total of 4 courses pass/fail during their time in college, and may take only one each semester.
 The philosophy of the ungraded option is to allow students to explore new areas of study with less risk.
 Students must submit the Ungraded Option form no later than the fiftieth academic day of classes (last day to withdraw from a course).
-Ungraded option can be elected in the first-year seminar, although the course would then not be able to apply to the Multicultural, Language, distribution or any minor requirements.
+Ungraded option can be elected in the first-year seminar, although the course could not then satisfy any Multicultural, Language, distribution nor any minor requirements.

 Most final examinations at the College are self-scheduled.
 This permits students to take exams during any of the morning, afternoon, and evening sessions of the examination period, which usually lasts four or five days.
 The Dean of First-Year Studies hosts the Panel on Self-Scheduled Exams each fall (near the last day of classes), to familiarize first-years with procedures and strategies for taking the exams.